rdekovich/beamplan/README.md

 #### Install `venv`

-Once Python is installed, it is **highly** recommended to install [venv](https://docs.python.org/3/library/venv.html), a lightweight Python virtual environment package.
+Once Python is installed, it is **highly** recommended to install `venv`, a lightweight Python virtual environment package.
 It is simple to set up and very useful for controlling a development environment.

+The instructions below are prescribed for a bash UNIX shell user.
+If you happen to not be using this set up...no worries!
+A reference to install `venv` can be found [here](https://docs.python.org/3/library/venv.html).

 1. Open a terminal on your Linux machine.
 2. Run the following package install command to install the `venv` module